horazont/aioxmpp/docs/dev-guide/index.rst

    few helper functions to provide the advanced testing functionality.
 This is also why the vanilla nosetests runner doesn’t break on the test cases.

-There is only one fixed configuration option, which must be set:
+The following global configuration options exist:

 .. code-block:: ini

   [global]
+  timeout=1
   provisioner=

 ``provisioner`` must be set to point to a Python class which inherits from :class:`aioxmpp.e2etest.provision.Provisioner`.
 The above value is an example.
 Each provisioner has different configuration options.
 The different provisioners are explained in detail below.

+``timeout`` specifies the default timeout for each individual test in seconds.
+The default is 1 second.
+If you have a slow connection to the server, it may be reasonable to increase this to a higher value.

-To test that you got your configuration correct,
+To test that you got your configuration correct, use:
-use:

 .. code-block:: console